Ronald McDonald House: Family Rooms

-There are currently over 271 Ronald McDonald Family Rooms in 28 countries.
-These family rooms are inside of hospitals.
-They allow families to stay right beside their children, but also allow them to take a break and relax during a rather stressful situation.
-These rooms provide families with a safe space to get a snack, take a nap, or even take a shower.
-They also provide toys for the children to play with to help get their mind off of the setting they are in.
+There are over 278 Ronald McDonald Family Rooms in 28 countries.
+These family rooms are inside of hospitals, so that families can stay by their children.

 Care Mobiles

-There are currently 41 Ronald McDonald Care Mobiles in ten countries.
-These care mobiles travel throughout select regions of the world and provide health care to many families in need.
-Millions of families worldwide are without basic medical, health, and dental care.
-Which is part of the reason why these buses are so crucial in the Ronald McDonald House's project to provide people across the world with the ability to have access to quality health care.
+There are 41 Ronald McDonald Care Mobiles in ten countries.
+These care mobiles travel throughout select regions of the world and provide health care to families in need.

 International

 In 1981, the first Ronald McDonald House outside the United States opened, in Toronto, Ontario.
 In 1991, the 150th Ronald McDonald House opened, in Paris, France, although it has closed.
 On July 25, 2005, the 250th location opened in Caracas, Venezuela, but it has since been closed.
 The first in-hospital Ronald McDonald House in APMEA (Asia Pacific Middle East and Africa) opened at Queen Sirikit National Institute of Child Health, Bangkok, Thailand, on June 7, 2011.